Tinking stitches is a simple knitting technique you can use when you discover that you made a knitting mistake.

 Tink is the word knit spelled backwards, and 'unknitting' is another term knitters use as well.

-When you unknit you are simply unraveling your knitting stitch by stitch to the place where you made the mistake.
-Then you fix it and carry on with you knitting.
+When you unknit you're simply unraveling your knitting stitches one by one to the place where you made the mistake.
+Then you fix it and carry on knitting.

 Sound difficult?
 Don't worry, the good thing is unknitting stitches is quite simple to do.

 It works really well if you found your mistake on the row that you're knitting on, maybe even the previous row.

 In order to know how to tink stitches you need to read your knitting.
 It'll make it a lot easier.
+And I'll help you.

-I've turned my knitting needle around a bit to show you the main parts here.
-And I have marked the main characters (ha), the new stitch on the needle, the old stitch (this is the stitch you just knit off of the left needle) and the working yarn.
+I marked the main characters here, the new stitch on the right needle, the old stitch you just knit off the left needle and the working yarn

-Note: See how the new and old stitch are all basically connected by the working yarn?
+See how the new and old stitch are all basically connected by the working yarn?

 I just noticed that I purled a stitch by mistake.
 So I will unknit to the spot where the mistake is, tink it and carry on knitting.
 Let's get started tinking.

 First photo.
 Slip the stitch off the right needle and gently tug on working yarn to release it.
 Second photo just keep tugging on working yarn to completely release the stitch from the right needle.

-Tinking is done.
+And you're done.
 The old stitch is now on the left needle and you just unknit a stitch.

 If you would like to watch how it's done this is an awesome video showing this technique both for knit stitches and purl stitches.
-Enjoy.